 Fee free 6 month extension

 - All PGRs will now receive a 6 months no-fee extension.
-You will receive an email to confirm that the extension has been applied with your new first submission deadline.
+You will have received an email to confirm that the extension has been applied with your new first submission deadline.

 - The 6 month no fee extension period will be applied to the start of the submission pending period rather than the end.